AdobeXD/plugin-samples/reference/scenegraph.md

 **Kind**: class

 Group nodes represent two types of simple containers in XD:
-- Plain groups, created by the _Object > Group_ command
+- Plain Groups, created by the _Object > Group_ command
-- Masked groups, created by the _Object > Mask With Shape_ command
+- Masked Groups, created by the _Object > Mask With Shape_ command
 You can determine whether a group is masked by checking the `mask` property.

 Groups and other containers cannot be created directly using scenenode constructors, since you can't add a populated Group to the